Football in Senegal: History

 Football in Senegal has been introduced around the 20th century during French colonial rule.
 One of the first clubs of the country were ASC Jeanne d'Arc and Foyer France Senegal.
 After independence, Foyer France Senegal became ASC Diaraf.
 Numerous clubs were created in the 1970s and the 1990s.
 For many seasons, all of the clubs participating comes from the western part of the country where Dakar, Saint-Louis and Ziguinchor are located.
 The Second Division was created in the 1970s, the Third and the Fourth Divisions were later created and in the 1990s, the regional divisions were created.
 The newest clubs in Senegal are Diambars and Génération Foot, the two were in Ligue 1 as of the 2016-17 season, the latter spending their first season.

 Diaraf is the leader in the number of titles numbering 11 championship and 15 cup titles.
 ASC Jeanne d'Arc is second with 10 championship and 6 cup titles.
 Next is AS Douanes Gorée and several more clubs, several have a title each.

 Several clubs including Diaraf and Jeanne d'Arc competed in the continental championship and cup competitions, the two competed the most.

 Stadiums

 Stade Demba Diop and Stade de Diaraf are its busiest stadiums in Senegal and has the largest seating capacity, they are located in the capital Dakar.

 National team

-The men's national football team's greatest international success was reaching the quarter-finals of the 2002 FIFA World Cup, becoming only the second African team at the time to do so.
-The nation won their first Africa Cup of Nations title in 2021.
-They also reached the final in 2002 and 2019.
+The men's national football team's greatest international success was reaching the quarter-finals of the 2002 FIFA World Cup, the second joint-best finish by an African country behind Morocco’s historic run to the semi-finals at the 2022 FIFA World Cup.
+The nation won their only Africa Cup of Nations title in 2021, and reached the final in 2002, 2019, and 2025.

+Senegal's 2nd place finish in the 2025 edition of AFCON was the source of great controversy, with manager Pape Thiaw instructing the team to forfeit during the second half, and Senegalese hooligans physically assaulting Moroccan stadium staff.